Soumyabrata/weather-features/README.md

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

-> Shilpa Manandhar, Soumyabrata Dev, Yee Hui Lee and Yu Song Meng, Weather Parameters as Features for Rainfall Classification, *under review*
+> S. Manandhar, S. Dev, Y. H. Lee and Y. S. Meng, Weather Parameters as Features for Rainfall Classification, *under review*

 The codes will be uploaded upon paper acceptance.